TeamAmaze/AmazeTrashBin/README.md

 Documentation
 ---
+**TrashBin Constructor**
+- Trashbin config - mandatory (see below)
+- deletePermanentlyCallback (optional) - way to delete files, required by cleanup and retention job
+- listTrashBinFilesCallback (optional) - way to list files in a directory, required by rogue job to list files in trashbin and delete any rogue data

 **trash bin config.**
 Deleted files will be at baseDir/TrashBinFiles/
 Suggested to keep baseDir as a directory starting with a dot (.) so that it's hidden